 Yes.
 We offer a $100 discount off the adoption fee of a second kitten/sibling from the same litter.
 We love to see our kittens grow up in the same home together!

 We do often enjoy getting some extra time to spend with our kittens, and this is generally not a problem if we must hold on to your kitten longer for you.
 However, please note, that full payment of your kittens adoption fee Must be received by 12 weeks of age, unless other specific arrangements have been made and agreed upon.

-There is no fee to hold your kitten for the first two weeks after your kitten is ready to come home, to give you time to make arrangements for pick-up… however, after two weeks, (generally at around 12 – 14 weeks of age, depending on when your kitten was ready to come home), we do ask a weekly boarding fee of $30 to care for him/her during this time, until you are ready to bring him/her home.
+There is no fee to hold on to your kitten for the first two weeks after your kitten is ready to come home, to give you time to make arrangements for pick-up… however, after two weeks, (generally at around 12 – 14 weeks of age, depending on when your kitten was ready to come home), we do ask a weekly boarding fee of $30 to care for him/her during this time, until you are ready to bring him/her home.
 This fee covers costs of food, litter, maintenance, and any additional vaccinations if needed.
 For more information about boarding and holding kittens longer, please see our “policies” page.

 Due to past experiences, and to ensure permanent homes of our kittens, failure to communicate, and failure to pay for your kitten in full by 12 weeks of age, forfeits your deposit and renders him/her re-available for adoption.
 No exceptions.